Sustainable operations

 We strive to lead by example, and this drives our approach to operational sustainability at Zurich Insurance Group (Zurich).
 To help accelerate reductions in emissions, enhance resilience to climate change and regenerate nature, we integrate sustainability considerations into our operational business processes.

-Good governance principles are at the core of our approach to ensure that our own behavior reinforces our ambition to be recognized as one of the most responsible and impactful businesses in the world.
+Good governance principles to guide our own behavior help reinforce our ambition to be recognized as one of the most responsible and impactful businesses in the world.

-Incredibly important to our approach is our spirit of collaboration.
-Internally, with our suppliers and other external engagements, we strive to bring together ideas and people to learn from one another and develop new initiatives and programs to enhance our sustainability efforts.
+An essential part of our approach is our spirit of collaboration.
+Internally, with our suppliers and other external engagements, we strive to bring together ideas and people to learn from one another, and develop new initiatives and programs to enhance our sustainability efforts.

 Since 2014, Zurich has implemented internal guidelines based on external guidance as provided by the ISO14001 Environmental Management System.
 These guidelines align with the expectations expressed by our shareholders, investors, customers, employees and corporate peers, who expect Zurich to demonstrate best practice in operational sustainability performance.
 Our approach to the management of sustainability risks and opportunities in Zurich’s operations is further explained in Zurich's approach to operational sustainability file.